dallonjp/Open-Syringe-Pump/Instructions/Bill of Materials.md

   * 100mm Travel Length Linear Stage Actuator DIY CNC Router Parts X Y Z Linear Rail Guide Sfu1402 Nema17 by MySweety
   * https://www.amazon.com/dp/B01L6W1GRG/ref=cm_sw_em_r_mt_dp_U_Qs5-Eb7S7W0HF
   * If this is no longer being manufactured, another one with a Nema 17 stepper motor will work.
 You will need to adjust the 3D printed parts accordingly.
-  * I will include a schematic of the linear actuator
 * Polulu A4988 stepper driver
   * https://www.pololu.com/product/1182
 * USB cable to connect to arduino